zepzeper/ansible/docs/Kubernetes-Operations.md

 **Important:** All ingress traffic arrives via `ingress-nginx` on MetalLB IP **192.168.1.10**.
 Your router forwards ports 80/443 to this IP.

-Pi-hole DNS gets a dedicated LoadBalancer IP **192.168.1.2** (outside the MetalLB pool range so it doesn't conflict).
+Pi-hole DNS gets a dedicated LoadBalancer IP **192.168.1.2** (at the start of the MetalLB pool range).

 ### Quick health check